2024 Solar Incentives Guide for Allison Park, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+When thinking about solar incentives, you likely think of federal incentives first.
+A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of the cost of your solar system.

 State & Local Solar Incentives